HishamParol/Stock-Market-Dashboard/README.md

     python index.py

 # Introduction
 Cloud Computing which is based on internet is the on-demand delivery of IT resources and powerful computations on the basis of pay as you go scheme.
-In this paper, I have given a brief of exploring different cloud services in two powerful giants – Amazon Web Services (AWS) and Google Cloud Platform (GCP) to development a web application.
+In this project, I have given a brief of exploring different cloud services in two powerful giants – Amazon Web Services (AWS) and Google Cloud Platform (GCP) to development a web application.
 This service helps user to calculate Value at Risk, profit/loss and other parameters for four different companies.
 The outcome of this project is to understand and utilize on-demand cloud services and compare the costs of scalable resources.